PluribusDigital/pluribusdigital-com/content/join/benefits.md

 * Employees share in the premium cost for medical, dental, and vision insurance.
 The employee portion is deducted on a pretax basis.
 * Employees may choose from two Carefirst BCBS medical plans (PPO or HMO).
 * Dental insurance provides a wide array of coverage.
-* Vision is through VSP.
+* Vision coverage is through VSP.

 ### Health Savings Account